rpetrich/babel-plugin-transform-async-to-promises/README.md

  - Compliant with respect to initial calls, conditionally called `await` expressions, and loops
  - `catch`/`finally` clauses are always dispatched asynchronously in the error path
  - `Promise` values in predicates will be awaited instead of merely checked for truthiness
-- `break`/`continue` statements on loops/labeled statements
- - Full support for basic `break`/`continue` statements
- - Some forms of labeled statements/loops are transformed incorrectly
 - `Function.length`
  - `async` functions will usually return a length of 0 (due to the use of the `_async` wrapper)